 Monkeys on the Roof

 Waking up on my last day in Brazil I made my way downstairs of the beautifully reconstructed hotel Solar da Ponte in Tiradentes for breakfast.
-Out on the roof I was delighted to see that a small troop of monkeys were looking in the window hoping for a handout.
+Out on the roof, I was delighted to see that a small troop of monkeys was looking in the window hoping for a handout.